oconnellryan/oconnellryan.github.io/platforms/steal-signal.md

 A generalized linear regression model is used to predicty stolen base success probability.
 This model utilizes the following variables to account for the specific players in the interraction:

 #### Baserunner
-Smoothed past stolen base percentages are used to account for the baserunner.
-These smoothed percentages are scaled closer to league average the less attempts a player has, meaning a baserunner with just one past attempt that was succesful would have a much closer value to league average than 100%.
+Smoothed stolen base percentages are used to account for the baserunner.
+These smoothed percentages are scaled closer to league average the less attempts a player has, meaning a baserunner with just one past attempt that was succesful would have a much closer percentage to league average than 100%.
 This methodology takes past suvves unto account while not overreavting to small sample sizes.

 #### Opposing Catcher